dingyaguang117/ACAutomaton/README.md

 # About
 ACAutomation Python Package
+High-performance multi-string lookup data structure

+# Notice
+1. If you want to insert unicode string, please encode them to byte string first.
+2. Once you insert a new word to ACAutomation, please remember call build method.
+You can call build method multiple times.

 # Install